A Human-Centered Approach to Identifying Promises, Risks, & Challenges of Text-to-Image Generative AI in Radiology: Discussion

 \section{Discussion}

 Building advanced models, such as the text-to-CT Scan GenAI, often occurs without a deep understanding of key stakeholders' needs and potential safety risks.
 This lack of clarity raises important questions about misuse, misinformation, and the potential erosion of expert skills, particularly in high-stakes environments such as medicine~\cite{karabacak2023advent,ooi2023potential}.
-Our work builds on and formalizes the growing body of research highlighting the potential of text-to-image GenAI beyond traditional applications.
-Our work also extends ongoing RAI research by identifying technical challenges and domain-specific risks of generating synthetic medical images.
-Below, we discuss the implications associated with the use of text-to-image GenAI in medical education, training, and practice.
+Below, we discuss the benefits of our study design and the implications associated with the use of text-to-image GenAI for radiology